- Why Give?

 A charitable remainder unitrust is a separate tax-exempt trust governed by a trust agreement.
 You choose the trustee who is responsible for administering the unitrust and guiding the investment of your gift assets.

 A charitable remainder unitrust is an irrevocable arrangement.
 Once you transfer assets to the trust, you cannot change your mind and get the assets back.
-This requirement assures that whatever value remains in your unitrust when it ends will go to support CSE.
+This requirement assures that whatever value remains in your unitrust when it ends will go to support SEU.

 Payments vary with value of unitrust